rodolfodpk/go-crablet/docs/causation-correlation.md

 ### Causation and Correlation Logic

-For a batch of events, the implementation:
+For a batch of events, the implementation creates a **linear causation chain**:

 ```go
 // Batch: [event1, event2, event3]